Unmesh-Kumar/Unmesh-Kumar.github.io/index.md

 MYSQL<br>

 ## What Have I Done?
 Not Much.I’m still struggling in the Coding World.
-I am an active member of [Programming and Algorithms Group(PAG)](http://pag.iitr.ac.in/) I love Competitive Programming and I am an Artificial Intelligence Enthusiast especially Computer Vision and Reinforcement Learning .I am capable of developing Web app using Django and React, Android and Ios Apps using flutter.
+I am an active member of [Programming and Algorithms Group(PAG)](http://pag.iitr.ac.in/) <br> I love Competitive Programming and I am an Artificial Intelligence Enthusiast especially Computer Vision and Reinforcement Learning .I am capable of developing Web app using Django and React, Android and Ios Apps using flutter.
 I am also capable of developing 2-D and 3-D games using Unity 3-D.I have a special love for Python.

-## Contact
+## Contact and Profiles
 Email : [unmeshkamleshkumar@gmail.com](mailto:unmeshkamleshkumar@gmail.com)<br>
 Facebook : [Unmesh Kumar](https://www.facebook.com/unmesh.kumar.351) <br>
 Instagram : [_unmesh_kumar_](https://www.instagram.com/_unmesh_kumar_/) <br>